matthewclark1223/PNGRemittanceNetworks/README.md

 # PNGRemittanceNetworks
-Data and code repository for "Remittance Networks Shape Intensification of Small-Scale Natural Resource Use"
+Data and code repository for "Remittance Networks Fuel Commercialization of Subsistence Livelihoods"
 <br>
 (\*title subject to change)